-Then the 20th century came and Icons, Faces, and Mugs collided.
-Christian culture was wounded — badly, but not lethally.
-As Afanasy Fet, a 19th century Russian poet, postulated, the subject of art became "a series of magic changes in a dear face."
-Both in literature and in the fine arts as well as our daily lives we witnessed with excitement how Faces turned into Mugs, but still sometimes into Icons.
+But the 20th century made art shudder: Icons, Faces and Masks clashed.
+The Christian culture was wounded massively, but did not die, so that “A lot of magical changes of a dear face,” as Afanasy Fet, a 19th century Russian poet, postulated, became the new subject of art.
+Both in literature and painting, though also in our everyday life we excitedly observed how Faces turned into Masks, but still sometimes into Icons.

-We find a large variety of Faces and Mugs of this period in our museum's collection.
+We find a large spectrum of visages ranging from the sacred to the profane in our museum's collection.
 The Sixtiers (1960s artists), whose work we call “the Soviet Renaissance,” knew quite a bit about them.
 But where do we look for Icons?
 In Hieromonk Domaskin's volumes on New Russian Martyrs?
 Or, perhaps, in a certain light a great artist’s Face can turn into a semblance of an Icon?

 The exhibition features more than 70 works by 1960s and contemporary artists: Anatoly Zverev, Dmitry Krasnopevtsev, Dmitry Plavinsky, Vladimir Yakovlev, Vladimir Yankilevsky, Oleg Tselkov, Mikhail Shemyakin, Leonid Kropivnitsky, Mikhail Shpindler, Boris Sveshnikov and Vyacheslav Kalinin, Eduard Steinberg, Leonid Purygin, Ivan Lubennikov, Natalia Nesterova, Leonid Rotar, Natalia Turnova, Grigory Bruskin and photographs of artists captured by Anatoly Brusilovsky and Igor Palmin.